 Click on any image above, to download the relative windows-exe controllable animation.

-Here is the non-controllable gif animation of a straight-four, four-stroke, even-firing Pulling Piston Engine:
+Here is a GIF animation of a straight-four, four-stroke, even-firing Pulling Piston Engine:

 Click here for the black and white gif animation of a two-stroke radial-four, even-firing, balanced PPE engine.